 Although only possible with certain auxiliary verbs, another important function of this word class is that verbs are able to communicate aspects of mood and modality.
 Modality is a linguistic feature that communicates a speaker’s attitudes about the world around them, either through judgements, assessments or interpretations of the believability, reality, obligation or desirability of a proposition.
 As can be seen in the following tables, there are twelve types of attitudinal/communicative modality that may be expressed with verbs in English:

 These twelve abilities, which may express advice, disapproval, permission or possibility, clearly make verbs a very useful word class in the English language.

 The final useful function of verbs is that they may be modified to demonstrate agreement – which is when a word changes its form because of the other words in the sentence it relates to.
 Another type of inflectional affixation, agreement in the English language is limited to grammatical person and number between subjects and verbs.
 What this means is (and as is shown below), English verbs are able to change form to demonstrate whether the subject is first-, second- or third-person, and whether that subject is singular or plural:

 Combine these five functions together and it’s easy to see how useful verbs are for the native or non-native speaker.
 However, it’s not enough to simply recognise these functions if you wish to be accurate with your verb identification every time.
-Lesson 2 next provides five tests that can be used to successfully identify this word class.
+Chapter 2 next provides five tests that can be used to successfully identify this word class.